 Life was good.

-Which then was at Villa Traful, a hamlet on the shores of the same-named lake which is connected by the Traful River with the Nahuel Huapi lake.
-Hey, this region is called Lakeland for a reason!
+Which then was at Villa Traful, a hamlet on the shores of the same-named lake.
+It is connected by the Traful River with the Nahuel Huapi lake.

 Yes, the stop at Villa Traful was nice, too, and I totally understand that people spend their vacation in these serene surroundings.